tarantool/tarantool/changelogs/unreleased/gh-7761-memtx-sk-index-uniqueness-violation.md

 ## bugfix/memtx

-* Fixed possibility of secondary index uniqueness violation with transaction manager enabled (gh-7761).
+* Fixed possible violation of the secondary index uniqueness with the transaction manager enabled (gh-7761).